 Bravecto® is currently not licenced for use on wombats in Australia and veterinary authorisation is required to treat wombats with this product.
 A permit from DPIPWE may also be required depending on the method of administration of the treatment.

-DPIPWE is working with the University of Tasmania and the local community to better understand the causes that lead to mange outbreaks, and to develop better treatment of mange-infected wombats in the wild.
+Strategies to mitigate effectsDPIPWE is working with the University of Tasmania and the local community to better understand the causes that lead to mange outbreaks.
+We are also working to develop better treatment options for wild wombats affected by mange.